Jay Wins 2nd Sandow

 This article will be more of an editorial and opinion and just more fun to read so hold on tight and enjoy the ride.

-The Wolf’s Howl:
+The Wolf’s Howl

-After some formal words and recognitions from Ben Weider and David Pecker the contest began with a howl as the Wolf took the stage and displayed an amazing physique and superior presentation ability that surpassed every other competitor’s posing routine.
+After some formal words and recognition from Ben Weider and David Pecker the contest began with a howl as the Wolf took the stage and displayed an amazing physique and superior presentation ability that surpassed every other competitor’s posing routine.
 Dennis Wolf really made a huge impression on every fan in the Orleans Arena.
 He was absolutely phenomenal.

 His routine was beautifully choreographed and his choice of music was perfect.
 It was bold, classical and powerful.
 He transitioned from pose to pose with grace and sweeping movements like Arnold used to do.
 There was no doubt in my mind that when I saw him on Saturday night that Dennis Wolf will be Mr. Olympia one day.
 If would have been chosen this year, I don’t think the crowd would have objected.